-With so many edible flowers to choose from where do you start?
+With so many herb flowers to choose from where do you start?
 Color, flavor, and herb uses, but most importantly grown pesticide-free and wild crafted away from busy roads.

 Basil, sweet - Ocimum basilicum, Labiatae